mtumilowicz/zio2-fiber-workshop/README.txt

     }
     ```
     * Through the join method, we can wait for the result of concurrent computation and eventually use it
+    * join waits for the result of a computation being performed concurrently and makes it available to the current computation.
+    * An important characteristic of join is that it does not block any underlying operating system threads
+        * When we join a fiber, execution in the current fiber can’t continue until the joined fiber completes execution
+        * But no actual thread will be blocked waiting for that to happen
+        * Instead, internally the ZIO runtime registers a callback to be invoked when the forked fiber completes execution and then the current fiber suspends execution
+    * Joining a fiber translates the result of that fiber back to the current fiber, so joining a fiber that has failed will result in a failure
+    * if we instead want to wait for the fiber but be able to handle its result whether it is a success or a failure we can use await
+        trait Fiber[+E, +A] {
+        def await: UIO[Exit[E, A]]
+        }
 * Interrupting a FiberPermalink
     * Why should we interrupt a fiber?
 The main reason is that some action external to the fiber execution turns the fiber useless.
     * So, to not waste system resources, it’s better to interrupt the fiber.